valentinbe/Twilight-Imperium-fouth-edition-cheat-sheet-fr-/README.md

 A proud, ancient race of humanoid space turtles who can use their political contacts to avoid confrontation and to veto dangerous agendas (and action cards, with the right tech).
 They can annex other planets via pure diplomacy.

+## The Yin Brotherhood (5+ players)
+Débutant: Oui

+Type: kamikaze

+A “race” of male clones driven by a shared religious fanaticism.
+Their holy fervor lets them convert the populace as they invade and make kamikaze ship attacks without hesitation.
+Their home system is particularly strong.

 ## The Naalu Collective
 Débutant: Non